sushmaakoju/research-experienc/learning-as-a-hobby/readme.md

-## Self Study as a hobby: courses, workshops, tutorials & status
+## Learning as a hobby: courses, workshops, tutorials & status
+Even though some types of work demanded learning new concepts & subjects but it was often pursued for learning as a hobby.

 ### 2015 - 2017

 During 2015, while I was enrolled in a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-pittsburgh">Masters program at University of Pittsburgh, Aug 2014-Dec 2015</a>, and while I was working as a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-pittsburgh#research-internship-for-practicum-dr-jon-pearlmann-feb-2015---dec-2015">parttime web/mobile app developer for a research project </a>, I completed Neural Networks course.

-2016 Onwards - I completed these courses outside of my work, for my learning and as a hobby, while I was working as a <a href="https://github.com/sushmaakoju/research-experience/tree/main/carnegie-mellon-university"> full time Research programmer at Carnegie Mellon University</a>:
+2016 Onwards - I completed these courses or research works outside of my work, for my learning and as a hobby, while I was working as a <a href="https://github.com/sushmaakoju/research-experience/tree/main/carnegie-mellon-university"> full time Research programmer at Carnegie Mellon University</a>:

-- Neural Networks, 2015-2017
+1. Neural Networks, 2015-2017
-- Probability and Statistics
+2. Probability and Statistics
-- OpenFace, 2016
+3. OpenFace, 2016
-- OpenSmile, 2016
+4. OpenSmile, 2016
+5. Language Understanding and Intent recognition, 2016
-- Speech Processing, 2016-2017
+6. Basics of Speech Processing, 2016-2017
-- Audio signal Encoding, 2017
+7. Audio signal Encoding algorithms, 2017
-- 10-709 Fall 2017: Fundamentals of Learning from the Crowd, Carnegie Mellon University (Audit)
+8. 10-709 Fall 2017: Fundamentals of Learning from the Crowd, Carnegie Mellon University (Audit)

 ### 2018 & 2019